Linear Gradient

 LinearGradient is already installed in tamagui, or you can install it independently:

-To use this package you'll need to add expo-linear-gradient to your app.
+On native, LinearGradient uses expo-linear-gradient for rendering.
 This works with vanilla React Native or Expo.

 Usage

-Because LinearGradient requires a more complex to install native package, we've left it out of the tamagui export until Metro supports async import.
+Because LinearGradient requires a native package, it is not included in the main tamagui export.
 Import it either separately or using the path /linear-gradient:

 import { LinearGradient } from '@tamagui/linear-gradient'